scholzj/rh-summit-2019-amq-streams/deploy/README.md

-# Quarterly Deep Dive Enablement demo
+# Red Hat Summit 2019 - AMQ Streams demo

-This demo shows deployment of AMQ Streams 1.1 on OpenShift togerther with a simple demo application which demonstrates different common patterns used with Apache Kafka.
+This demo shows deployment of AMQ Streams 1.1 on OpenShift together with a simple demo application which demonstrates different common patterns used with Apache Kafka.

-The Java source codes for the demo can be found [here](https://github.com/scholzj/kafka-shares-demo).

 ## Create Projects / namespaces